UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-hero-image/README.md

 Global Humanitarian Overview - Hero Image Component
 ===================================================

 Styling for the hero image component.
+This is used to style the "scroll down" icon on top of the homepage hero image.